Get lost first and then find your destination, you get a completely different perspective of life; if not get lost now, then when? -Anonymous

 Author Austin Kleon has written a must read book “Show Your Work” and he shares about the importance of process rather than product, and the benefit of doing something small everyday.

-This book is a must read book for those who are in the business of creativity.
+This book is a must read book for those who are in the business of creativity and innovation.

 Doer actually has the habit of looking at the minor details of the task they care about.

-The key point for them is how to develop foresight and patience.
+The key point for them is how to develop endurance, patience, and continuous improvement.

-Doers also have a secret weapon they never tell to anybody but they just increase their knowledge themselves just by doing a little bit every time.
+One research shows that doers have a secret power they never tell to anybody but they just optimize their task themselves just by doing a little bit polishing every time.

-They are always honest with themselves, but don’t tell all of their secrets to anybody.
+They are always honest with themselves, but don’t tell all of their processing steps in public until some time.

-Thoughts and big ideas are our own treasures to preserve to inspire us.
-Sometimes it’s better not to say anything about them, but to tell ourselves, and just do the work.
+Some tiny habits and thought processes are our own treasures to empower and inspire us.
+Sometimes it’s better not to say anything about our work, but to tell ourselves, and just enjoy the process.

-Doers are wise enough to recognize these precious moments.
+Doers develop these tiny habits to recognize these precious moments.

-It is true that doers may not get the desired goal all the time but every day they satisfy their inner thirst, they improve their inner self.
+It is true that many doers may not get the desired goal all the time but every day they satisfy their inner self, they improve their inner design.

-They see and experience their inner designer character daily.
+They see and experience their inner innovative character daily.

 Creativity is an indefinite resource, the more we look for, the more we find.
 This is the motto for any doer who devotes into any sort of creation.